LisaMatzner/Preparing-For-Influenza-Season/README.md

 # Preparing For Influenza Season

-The Influenza Season Analysis is a portfolio project created in 2022.

 The project contains a data analysis of historical medical and population data to help a medical staffing agency that provides temporary workers to clinics and hospitals on an as-needed basis.
 The final results examine trends in influenza and how they can be used to proactively plan for staffing needs across the country.

 ## Context